- College of Education Scholarship Winners

 - Senior Valerie Andryshak recipient of Tau Sigma Honor Society Scholarship

 Valerie Andryshak, a senior Mathematics Adolescence Education major was awarded the Tau Sigma scholarship.
 This scholarship is awarded to students that transfer to Fredonia from another institution that has signficant academic contributions to Fredonia.
-The article in the campus report can be found here.

 - Dr. Nancy Boynton Announces Retirement

-Dr. Nancy Boynton, professor of mathmatics, will retire after the spring 2018 semester.
+Dr. Nancy Boynton, professor of mathematics, will retire after the spring 2018 semester.
 Dr. Boynton, who joined SUNY Fredonia in the early 1980's, has been a tremendous contributor to the department in teaching, advising and service during her tenure.
 She was instrumental in designing the Fredonia's undergraduate minor in statistics.

 - Alumni have paper accepted by the Journal of Physics Communications